Misspelled eBay Listings: Dirt Cheap Hits

 At any given moment, eBay can be a treasure trove of bargains.
 But as large as the hobby has grown, you need to be tactical to find a genuinely good deal.

-In this post, we’re tackling one of the best strategies to finding a steal: locating misspelled listings.
+In this post, we’re tackling one of the best strategies for finding a steal: locating misspelled listings.
 If you’re lucky enough to find a misspelled listing before anybody else, it might lead to a major payday.

 The programmers designed eBay’s search algorithm to make finding your items as simple as possible.